Theologian’s Almanac for Week of June 16, 2019

 June 16 is Father’s Day, the third Sunday in June each year, a holiday with roots in two early-twentieth-century occasions: a commemoration for fathers killed in the December 1907 explosion at a West Virginia coal company, and a 1910 celebration inspired by a Civil War veteran and widower who raised six children on a farm in Washington State.

 June 17 is the birthday of John Wesley, considered the founder of Methodism, born in England in 1703.
+(June 17 is his original birthday, according to the English calendar of the time; newer calendars reckon his birth date as June 28.)
 The term “Methodist” was originally derisive, used by some of Wesley’s classmates at Oxford because of his methodical style of study, prayer, and fasting.
 Wesley traveled on horseback throughout the English, Scottish, and Irish countryside, preaching to all he met.
 He was a lifelong Anglican; his idea was to form small groups for regular prayer and Bible study within the Anglican church.
 But when Methodist missionaries brought his approach across the Atlantic, it quickly spread under its own denominational banner - and by 1850, the Methodists were the largest denomination in the United States, widely popular among colonists along the frontier, as well as among African Americans, both slave and free.

 June 19 is Juneteenth, also called “Freedom Day” or “Emancipation Day,” symbolically marking the end of slavery in the United States.
 President Lincoln issued the Emancipation Proclamation in 1863, but it only applied to slaves in the Confederacy, and its enforcement depended on the presence of Union troops - and those troops didn’t arrive in Galveston, Texas, one of the southernmost outposts of slaveholding territory, until June 19, 1865.
 Celebrations of the holiday have ebbed and flowed over the years, and are on the upswing today, especially (but not exclusively) in African American communities.
 The day is typically marked by African American music, food, dance, literature, and readings of the Emancipation Proclamation.